antarctica/simple-action-pipeline/README.md

 pipeline build ./example
 ```
 The example pipeline should build without any errors.

+The build process generates a flowchart graphic so that the structure of the built pipeline can be checked.
+To view this, open the .png file created in the `workflow-manager` directory.

 Once built you can check the status of the, now built, pipeline:
 ```